top of page

 “The L-rd tries the righteous, but the wicked and he that loves violence His soul hates” (Ps.
 11:5).
 The L-rd tries the righteous implies that the Holy One, blessed be He, never raises a man to high rank before He has first tested and tried him.”
 Numbers Rabbah 15:12, Soncino Press Edition

-Every single person undergoes struggles, trials and testing.
-The spiritual pattern is that just before great blessing descends from Above, one is tested to determine if they are worthy.
+Every single person undergoes struggles, trials, and testing.
+The spiritual pattern is that just before a great blessing descends from Above, one is tested to determine if they are worthy.
 The brother of Yeshua, Yaakov HaTzaddik (James the Just) said,

 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.”
 Yaakov (James) 1:2-4, ESV